dirtsimple/postmark/README.md

 ## Imposer Integration

-Postmark provides a [state file](default.state.md) for optional integration with [imposer](https://github.com/dirtsimple/imposer#readme): just add a shell block like this to your `imposer-project.md`, or any state file that needs to include markdown content as part of its state:
+Postmark provides a [state module](default.state.md) for optional integration with [imposer](https://github.com/dirtsimple/imposer#readme): just add a shell block like this to your `imposer-project.md`, or any state module that needs to include markdown content as part of its state:

 ```shell
 require "dirtsimple/postmark"      # load the API